I stumbled across this painting by Claude Monet, Garden at Giverny. What a shimmering display of color!

 - Green is the dominant color in terms of the space it takes up.
 The reds and yellows are small but strong accents.

 Feel free to share your thoughts about the painting in the comment section below.
-If you ever want to learn more, I invite you to join the DPA Inner Circle.
+If you want to learn more, you should check out my Painting Academy course.
+I’ll walk you through the time-tested fundamentals of painting.
+It’s perfect for absolute beginner to intermediate painters.

 Draw Paint Academy